Skip to main content

 </form>

-The role="alert" on the error message causes screen readers to announce it immediately when it appears — even if the user's focus is elsewhere.
-The aria-describedby association ensures the error is also read when the user focuses the input field.
+role="alert" on the error message causes screen readers to announce it immediately when it appears — even if the user's focus is elsewhere. aria-describedby association ensures the error is also read when the user focuses the input field.
+Together they cover both cases: the user who's tabbing through the form and the user who submitted and is waiting to hear what went wrong.

 <!-- Live region for status updates -->